 August of 2007 - Paris has announced his plans to restart his writing, speaking, and radio career.

 Jim Paris is back and his life could not be better.
-He is the host of Jim Paris Live, which airs on the Genesis Communications Network on Sundays from 9 to 11 pm.
+He is the host of Jim Paris Live, on Sundays from 9 to 11 pm.
 Paris has authored several new books and educational videos on personal finance.

-Jim Paris Returns To The Martial Arts And Earns
+Jim Paris Returns To The Martial Arts And Earned

-The Rank Of Second Degree Black Belt In December 2013
+The Rank Of Third Degree Black Belt In December 2016